g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 # TODO

+• Auto-Download and Extract FFmpeg and the MPlayer version for HEVC [✔]

 • Segment video into multiple files and apply random Tomato settings to each one [✖]

 • Add Force Frame Rate(FPS) to RetryScale function [✔]